extremecoders-re/Virtual-File-System-Editor/README.md

 Virtual File System Editor
 ==========================

-A tool to extract embedded files from application virtualizers
+A tool to extract embedded files from application virtualizers.
+This was originally released exclusively on the tuts4you forum.
+Made open source on April 16, 2018.

 General Information
 -------------------